tjoyner/ofvioletsandlicorice/chapter3.md

 "And when would she come?" asked Daniel apprehensively.

-"Give me a couple of days," said Marc, "I could put her on a plane here and you can get pick her up in Genoa or Nice, whichever is most convenient."
+"Give me a couple of days," said Marc, "I could put her on a plane here and you could pick her up in Genoa or Nice, whichever is most convenient."

 "I'll ask," Daniel said.
 "Let me know, I'll have to get things organized."